open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 ## SpanContext Shim

-The `SpanContext` Shim MUST contain the associated `Span` and `Baggage` values.
+`SpanContext` Shim MUST be immutable and MUST contain the associated `SpanContext` and `Baggage` values.

-This object MUST be immutable.

 ### Get Baggage Items

 Returns a dictionary, collection, or iterator (depending on the requirements of the OpenTracing API for a specific language) backed by the associated OpenTelemetry `Baggage` values.

 ## ScopeManager Shim